Improved Measures of Adherence: How HealthBeacon’s Injection Care Management System™ can Enhance Confidence in Adherence Rates. September 2020.

 As part of HealthBeacon’s ICMS™, patients can self-report doses taken at times when they may not have access to their Smart Sharps Bin, such as when on vacation.
 Patients can self-report by calling or emailing our Customer Care Team or through the HealthBeacon Companion App.
 This allows us to minimize any under-estimation that may occur if patients were otherwise unable to log their medication as taken.

-Clinicians and researches are recognizing devices that are classified as Medication Event Monitoring Systems (MEMS) as the new “gold standard” for tracking medication adherence, due to greater reliability and validity of the data they produce.
-MEMS have the capability to capture dose-to-dose medication taking behaviour and to get that data out of the patient’s home.
+Digital means of adherence data collection and tracking are becoming the new “gold standard” due to the greater reliability and validity of the data produced.
+Such devices have the capability to capture patients’ dose-to-dose medication taking behaviours and get that data out of the patient’s home.
 The HealthBeacon Smart Sharps Bin does this by simply recording the disposal of the waste, requiring no additional work by the patient.
 Therefore, this real-time data capture, with analysis tied to product specifics and injection frequencies, provides far more accurate and insightful adherence data than traditional pharmacy refill records.

 Sean Glynn, Director of HEOR, joined the HealthBeacon team three years ago with the critical role of launching HealthBeacon’s operations in the US.
 Sean’s background in behavioral sciences and his deep understanding of the medication adherence issue will be instrumental in furthering HealthBeacon’s mission to improve patient outcomes.
 Sean is based out of HealthBeacon’s Boston office.